tshepang/blog-movies/content/movies/Silent Hill (2006).rst

 That early scene was nice yes, but calling it *extremely beautiful* is extreme.
-As for the visual mastery comment, it must have been mere excitement, resulting from freshness... another instance of `The case of 'The Matrix Reloaded'`_.
+As for the visual mastery comment, it must have been mere virgin excitement.

-.. _The case of 'The Matrix Reloaded': http://movies.tshepang.net/the-case-of-the-matrix-reloaded
 .. _Pyramid Head: http://en.wikipedia.org/wiki/Pyramid_Head
 .. _nurses: http://silenthill.wikia.com/wiki/Nurse